min2ha/ukwa-site/content/target/70973/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Angela Merkel admits collapse of Brexit talks cannot be ruled out

 Reports that the EU leaders were planning a “carrot and stick” approach to Brexit in September 2018, offering Theresa May warm words on the Chequers proposals to take to the Conservative conference alongside a sharp warning that they needed a plan for Northern Ireland within weeks.